marcossilvestrini/labs/vagrant/linux/nfs/README.md

 ### Git Actions (pipelines)

-I use git actions for create a pipeline for my test in samba stack
+I use git actions for create a pipeline for my test in NFS stack

 ### Slack API